 New year, same situation: a growing staff shortage, high turnover rates and a 4.2 percent unemployment rate nationwide.
 In 2018, long-term care and senior living organizations will again be neck and neck, competing to attract the best talent.

-That said, it’s time for providers to get creative with recruiting strategies.
+That said, it’s time for providers to get creative with recruiting to senior care.
 The retail space represents an excellent opportunity to find new talent.
 Just last month, Sears Holdings announced that it would close 45 Kmart and 18 Sears stores in January 2018.
 And other large retailers like J.C.
 Penney and Macy’s will also be downsizing in the coming months.
 This will create an unemployment pool for organizations to target.

 However, providers can’t just start plucking from this pool.
 A little work on the backend is required.
 Here are some tips to help you recruit workers from outside the senior care profession.